It's important that you put the correct things in each bin. That's because green, brown and black bins and sacks are disposed of differently.

 Where does food and garden waste go?

-Food and garden waste is sent to what is called an 'in-vessel composting facility' in Edmonton.
+Food and garden waste is sent to what is called an 'in-vessel composting facility'.
 It's placed into large rooms, where it’s heated and aerated.
 After six to eight weeks it turns into compost.

-For more information about compost visit the Wise Up to Waste website.
+Find out information about home composting visit the Wise Up to Waste website.

 Where does general rubbish go?